dimaga/RoboND-DeepLearning-Project/README.md

 sophisticated search for good architectures.
 This might require much more hardware.
 Try using Google AutoML in this case (once it becomes available to normal users).

+* Add several layers of validation or testing sets to avoid overfitting caused by hyper-parameter optimization procedure.
+Alternatively, increase the size of the validation set, taking only random parts of it after each analysis.